What is NSCF?

 Personal and Skills Development

-You and fellow delegates are challenged and encouraged to share opinions both in small group and large discussion forum settings.
+You and fellow delegates are challenged and encouraged to improve mutual understanding through active listening and sharing opinions both in small group and large discussion forum settings.

 NSCF delegates are not just friends for the week, but also for life.
-They bond over a fun-filled week of learning and exploring the nation's capital.
+They bond over a fun-filled week of learning and exploring common values that bind us together.

 “The National Student Commonwealth Forum was a highlight of my high school career and I would recommend it to all young Canadians.”